irajsb/GeneralDocs/InteractFoliage/Foliage.md

 This plugin is designed to enhance the interaction with foliage in your game.
 It allows you to detect and hide instances of foliage and replace them with user-defined Blueprint counterparts.
-This can lead to more efficient and seamless interactions in your game.
+This allows you to benefit from instanced foliage while being able to attach behaviour to foliage.

 The plugin supports taking ownership of the foliage or resetting it back to its initial state once the player gets far away.
 This feature is designed with ease of use and simplicity in mind.